Ranjith1105/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d – Conditional Statements- Finding the Minimum of Three Float Numbers Using the Ternary Operator

 ## AIM
 To write a Python program to find the minimum among three float numbers using the conditional expression (ternary operator)